 Connect to Your Computer with Bluetooth Hearing Aids

-More and more communication is done over the computer, and Bluetooth hearing aids keeps you connected.
+More and more communication is done over the computer, and Bluetooth hearing aids keep you connected.
 By linking your Bluetooth to your computer, you can easily hear Youtube videos, make video conference calls or listen to your favorite broadcast.

 A Big Plus of Bluetooth Hearing Aids: No More “Cell Yell”